Tony Parker: Second championship (2003–2005)

 Despite winning a championship with the Spurs, doubts lingered over Parker's future.
 The Spurs had attempted and failed to acquire New Jersey Nets' Jason Kidd, but Parker told coach Popovich that he wanted to be San Antonio's starting point guard.
 Parker played well during the regular season, recording 14.7 ppg, 5.5 apg and 3.2 rpg.
 However, the Spurs were defeated by the Los Angeles Lakers in the Western Conference semi-finals in the 2004 NBA Playoffs, and were denied back-to-back titles.

-During the 2004–05 season, Parker recorded improved regular season statistics, tallying 16.6 ppg, 6.1 apg and a career-high 3.7 rpg.
+Prior to the start of the 2004–05 season, Parker signed a six-year, $66 million contract extension through the 2010–11 season.
+On the year, he would once again record improved regular season statistics, tallying 16.6 ppg, 6.1 apg and a career-high 3.7 rpg.
 He was also ranked 13th in the league in total assists, and was third among point guards in field goal percentage.
 The Spurs were strong in the playoffs, and Parker was instrumental in the victories over the Denver Nuggets, Seattle SuperSonics and Phoenix Suns.
 However, Parker struggled in the Finals series against the Detroit Pistons.
 Spurs colleagues Manu Ginóbili and Brent Barry often took over playmaking duties as Parker was unable to perform as well as he did in the regular season.
 Nevertheless, the Spurs won their third-ever NBA championship by defeating the defending champions 4–3 in the 2005 NBA Finals.